gpoesia/cs224n-project/README.md

     jupyter-notebook Explanation.ipynb
 ```
 This first notebook will give a good idea of how to use this notebook.
-To see how to train models, see Experiments.ipynb, and for other bits of analysis see Results.ipynb.
+To see how to train models, see `Experiments.ipynb`, and for other bits of analysis see `Results.ipynb`.
 Lastly, to view a paper about this repository, see the the WriteUp directory.

 ## Authors